 Today we shall discuss about about International Mutual Funds

-This is a small topic but an exciting one.
+This is a small topic but will be exciting one, particularly for investors who manage huge corpus of funds.

 Please understand that this is a extremly high risk topic.